gangadharsagi/reviews-component/README.md

 ## Summary

+1. Reviews can be grouped by day, week, or month.
+Make sure you show the time interval for which reviews are shown (i.e. “05.02”, “05.02 - 11.02” or “January”)
+2. Reviews can be filtered by number of stars.
+The default state should show 5 star reviews only.
+3. Reviews should be sortable by time.
+Users should be able to toggle between showing most recent reviews first, or last.
+4. Infinite scrolling.
+As you scroll, more reviews will be loaded.

 ##### Custome Middleware
 Created the custome middleware to handle the all API requests in the application with common action, instead of creating different API calls in action creators.